 1. Cannabis Seeds

 It is impossible to grow weed without weed.
 Unlike in the Dutch coffeeshops governed by complicated laws, cannabis does not ‘magically appear’ in your garden when you want to grow it.
 If you want to start growing cannabis, you’ll need one of two things.
-Either you get a cutting from a living ‘mother plant’, providing you with a 1:1 genetic clone of the mother, or you purchase high quality cannabis seeds.
+Either you get a cutting from a living ‘mother plant’, providing you with a 1:1 genetic clone of the mother.
+Or you purchase high quality cannabis seeds from a trusted supplier.
 A prime source for top notch genetics is the Amsterdam Genetics Seedbank, where you can select all your favorite strains and phenotypes.
-This is a great way of exploring the different tastes and effects our wonderful plant has to offer, as you’ll discover in this blogpost.
+This is a great way to explore the different tastes and effects our wonderful plant has to offer, as you’ll discover in this blogpost.

 Considering the illegality of cannabis in most countries, clones are not easily found in most parts of the world.
 Luckily our cannabis seeds travel far and reach even the most remote places; through our online store or our trusted retailers.
-Check this article to know which of our strains are the most popular amongst those who tried, and select strain(s) for your next or maybe first ever grow!
+Read this article to know which of our strains are the most popular amongst those who tried, and select strain(s) for your next or maybe first ever grow!

-The first and foremost element needed by a cannabis seedling (or clone) to survive is light.
+The first and foremost element a cannabis seedling (or clone) needs to survive is light.
 And no, that does not necessarily has to be artificial lighting in an indoor grow house.
-Obviously it ispossible to realize an indoor grow room, tent, or even a small cabinet with either LED or HPS lighting; but in most climates the summer sun will suffice to provide you with a clean, tasteful and potent harvest.
+Obviously it ispossible to realize an indoor grow room, tent, or even a small cabinet with either LED or HPS lighting.
+Though in most climates the summer sun will suffice to provide you with a clean, tasteful and potent harvest.